t-mcneal/loanx/README.md

 1. **Install Python 3**

-    If not currently installed on your computer, download and install Python 3 at [Python.org](https://www.python.org/downloads/).
+    If not currently installed on your computer, download and install [Python 3](https://www.python.org/downloads/).

 2. **Download Project**